petercwill/edgarScraper/README.md

 ![title](notebooks/systemDiagram.jpg)

-## Usage Example

 The application's main entry point is a method of the EdgarDebtScraper class called runJob.

-<pre><code> from edgarScraper.edgarDebtScraper import EdgarDebtScraper
+<pre><code>from edgarScraper.edgarDebtScraper import EdgarDebtScraper
 eds = EdgarDebtScraper()
 ? eds.runJob()

     Signature: eds.runJob(outputFile=None, years=None, ciks=None, maxFiles=1000, nScraperProcesses=8, nIndexProcesses=8)
     Docstring:
     main entry method for scraping jobs.
 Will write results to the data directory in form <outputFile>_<year> and disclosures_year if an outputFile is passed.
 Otherwise, it will return a debtline item dataframe and disclosures dataFrame if no outputFile is supplied.

     Note:
         - if a list of specific ciks is supplied, maxFile limit is ignored, and the complete set of relevant urls will be eagerly built from a distributed search routing.
 If no ciks are supplied it will lazily iterate through 10Q urls.
         - for large jobs supply an outputFile so that results can be periodically written to disk.
 Otherwise, pandas dataFrames will be built in memory.

     Args:
         outputFile: String name of file to write results to.
         years: list of years to restrict 10Q iteration to.
         ciks: list of ciks to restrict 10Q search to
         maxFiles: integer number of maximum files to iterate through
         nScraperProcesses: number of processes to use for processing 10Qs
         nIndexProcesses: number of processes to use for distributed cik search.

     Returns:
         None if an outputFile is supplied.
         (dataFrame, dataFrame) if no outputFile is supplied
+</code></pre>

+## Usage Example
+The following shows an example job for processing the first 400 10Q files from the year 2010 using 4 processes.
+It should take on the order of 1-2 minutes to run and return two dataFrames.
+The first contains extracted line item information, the second contains free text debt disclosures.
+Logging output can be suppressed by changing the logging level set in edgarScraper.config.log.py

+<pre><code>debtDf, disclosureDf = eds.runJob(
+    years = [2010],
+    maxFiles = 400,
+    nScraperProcesses=8
+)

+    2020-05-08 20:26:05,600 dailyIndLogger INFO Searching for 10Qs in https://www.sec.gov/Archives/edgar/daily-index/2010/QTR1/
+    2020-05-08 20:26:06,820 dailyIndLogger INFO Generated 25 10-Qs
+    2020-05-08 20:26:07,214 dailyIndLogger INFO Generated 50 10-Qs
+    2020-05-08 20:26:07,697 dailyIndLogger INFO Generated 75 10-Qs
+    2020-05-08 20:26:07,709 dailyIndLogger INFO Generated 100 10-Qs
+    2020-05-08 20:26:08,094 dailyIndLogger INFO Generated 125 10-Qs
+    2020-05-08 20:26:08,512 dailyIndLogger INFO Generated 150 10-Qs
+    2020-05-08 20:26:16,980 dailyIndLogger INFO Generated 175 10-Qs
+    2020-05-08 20:26:18,919 dailyIndLogger INFO Generated 200 10-Qs
+    2020-05-08 20:26:20,728 dailyIndLogger INFO Generated 225 10-Qs
+    2020-05-08 20:26:24,839 edgarScraperLog INFO finished consuming file 100
+    2020-05-08 20:26:27,279 dailyIndLogger INFO Generated 250 10-Qs
+    2020-05-08 20:26:30,364 dailyIndLogger INFO Generated 275 10-Qs
+    2020-05-08 20:26:37,962 dailyIndLogger INFO Generated 300 10-Qs
+    2020-05-08 20:26:38,716 edgarScraperLog INFO finished consuming file 200
+    2020-05-08 20:26:41,335 dailyIndLogger INFO Generated 325 10-Qs
+    2020-05-08 20:26:42,440 dailyIndLogger INFO Generated 350 10-Qs
+    2020-05-08 20:26:46,686 dailyIndLogger INFO Generated 375 10-Qs
+    2020-05-08 20:26:51,002 dailyIndLogger INFO Generated 400 10-Qs
+    2020-05-08 20:26:56,497 edgarScraperLog INFO finished consuming file 300
+    2020-05-08 20:27:09,220 edgarScraperLog INFO finished consuming file 400
+</code></pre>

+The method returns two dataframes.
+The first contains extracted debt information, the second contains related free text disclosures.

+<pre><code>debtDf.set_index('NAME').head().T
 </code></pre>

 ## Data Heirachy